ngneat/reactive-forms/README.md

 ## ControlValueAccessor

-The library exposes a typed version of `ControlValueAccessor` which already implements `registerOnChange` and `registerOnTouched` under the hood:
+The library exposes a `typed` version of `ControlValueAccessor`, which already implements `registerOnChange` and `registerOnTouched` under the hood:

 ```ts
 import { ControlValueAccessor } from '@ngneat/reactive-forms';